sr99622/avio/docs/source/index.rst

 Python package for processing multimedia files and streams.
 It it built upon the foundation of FFMPEG, but it is not a thin wrapper.
 The details of using FFMPEG have been abstracted away and modularized so that the developer may focus on higher level operations without being concerned with the details of the underlying mechanics.
-OpenCV is integrated into the package as well, so that commonly used functions and formats are readily available without further configuration.

 Display of the video and audio streams is provided automatically, and a minimal in-screen GUI is available by default for basic operations including pause, seek and single step